Approach

 Universal Design

 Is an approach to design and construction which allows for the possibility of the homeowners aging in place.
-It incorporates such simple design features as wider doorways, lever-handled door knobs and plywood backed shower areas to allow for future placement of grab bars.
-It does not have to look or feel “institutional”; indeed, most of these design elements are truly invisible and very inexpensive to incorporate when building a new home.
+It incorporates such simple design features as wider halls and doorways, lever-handled door knobs and plywood backed shower areas to allow for future placement of grab bars.
+It does not have to look or feel “institutional”; indeed, most of these design elements are truly invisible and very inexpensive to incorporate when building a new home, but considerably more expensive to retrofit.